ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

 A person learning data abstraction with the mindset of a proactive programmer will be able to demonstrate mastery of the following skills in data structures:

+### Engineering Efforts

+- Correctly implement a data structure, such as a stack, list, or dictionary, ensuring that it provides all of the functionality required by the structure's specification.
+- After important an existing implementation of a data structure (e.g., a list or a dictionary), confirm that it provides the required functionality and integrate it into an existing program.
+- Adapt an existing implementation of a data structure so that it offers additional and/or different functionality not provided by that structure's standard implementation.

+### Algorithm Analysis

 ## Data Analysis

 --8<-- "includes/objectives/data-analysis.md"